Perception-Lab-PNB3EE3/mirzaAbiha/pre registration/pre-registration.md

 Those who fit the criteria will be emailed the instructions and information to participate in the web-based experiment.

 ## 13. Sample size
-Our target sample size is a minimum of 30 participants with 15 participants for each level of the developmental environment.
+Our target sample size is a minimum of 30 participants for each level of the developmental environment.
 We will try and recruit up to 50 per condition, for a total of 100 participants.
 This is assuming that not all will complete the task and that a higher sample size will provide us with a greater chance of seeing a significant difference.

 ## 14. Sample size rationale
 We used the software program G\*Power to conduct a power analysis.
 Our goal was to obtain .95 power to detect a medium effect size of .09 using partial eta-squared at the standard .05 alpha error probability.The effect size estimate was obtained through the study run by @williams2016.
 They found a main effect for racial group' ratings of the offensiveness of memes.
-However without any limitations involved we used the software program  G\*Power to conduct a power analysis.
-Our goal was to obtain .95 power to detect a medium effect size of .09 at the standard .05 alpha error rate.
-We obtained N= 30.
+However without any limitations involved we used the software program  G\*Power and we obtained N= 30.
 Therefore in order to obtain a significant effect with 95% power we need at least 30 participants per group.
 However, more participants will be collected to account for individual differences, dropouts, and outliers.

 ## 15. Stopping rule
 We will post 20 participant sign-up slots on the Monday of each week.
 If by the following Monday we have not reached the target recruitment size of 100 (50/group) we will open up another 20 slots.
+As soon as one category fills up, for example we have enough participants for the homogenous group, then we will change the requirements for the recruitment to fulfill the remaining condition and recruit participants.

 # Variables

 > In this section you can describe all variables (both manipulated and measured variables) that will later be used in your confirmatory analysis plan.
 In your analysis plan, you will have the opportunity to describe how each variable will be used.
 If you have variables which you are measuring for exploratory analyses, you are not required to list them, though you are permitted to do so.

 ## 16. Manipulated variables
-The primary manipulated variables are the developmental backgrounds in which participants were raised in.
-Either multicultural society or a homogenous society.
-The other manipulated variable will be the microaggression type.
+The primary manipulated variable is the microaggression type.
 A vignette depicting a regular interaction with no intent of harm will be the control.
-The two other conditions will be a vignette depicting a microinsult and another depicting a microinvalidation.
+The two other conditions will be a vignettes depicting a microinsult and another depicting a microinvalidation.
+The other variable will be the society in which the individual grows up in, either the multicultural or the homogenous society.

 ## 17. Measured variables
-The measured variables will be the perceived severity of microagressions.
+The measured variable will be the perceived severity of microagressions.
 Three scales will be used to measure this:
 - The behavior depicted in the vignette was highly offensive: 1 = strongly disagree, 10 = strongly agree
 - The person meant to behave in a racially insensitive manner: 1= strongly disagree, 10 =  strongly agree
 - I would step in and say something to stop the interaction: 1 = strongly disagree, 10 = strongly agree